rtyler/brokenco.de/_posts/2024-11-15-deltalake-the-definitive-guide.md

 word, telling stories, and learning.
 All of which I value highly.
 Before this experience however I had never seen the _other_ side of books.
 The creation, the meetings, the rewrites, the edits, the reviews, going to press.
-It is incredibly interesting and the team at O'Reilly are talented and professional.
+It is incredibly interesting and the team at O'Reilly are talented, helpful, and professional.

 Going through copy-editing I was fielding review comments on the consistency of tense, the subject of sentences, discussions about what is a proper noun and how to consistently apply terms through _hundreds of pages_ of content.
+I have heard about how invaluable editors are, I have now seen them in action am in awe.

 Over the years I have tried and failed to explain what I do to family members.
 For people that don't work in tech "working on the computer" all looks largely